bowmanjeffs/paprica/README.md

 ###Please go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.

 ###If you'd like to try paprica without needing to download the dependencies we've created a Virtualbox appliance [here](https://dl.dropboxusercontent.com/u/7847544/paprica-demo.ova).
 You will need to download the (free) Oracle Virtualbox software and then import the appliance.
+Note that the VB appliance is still V0.24.

 #paprica
 ###PAthway PRediction by phylogenetIC plAcement